X

 You can avoid the monthly equipment charge

-Astound does give you the option to skip the additional equipment fee altogether by using your own device.
-You can use your own modem and router if they're compatible with Astound/RCN's network.
+Astound does give you the option to skip any equipment fees altogether by using your own device.
+You can use your own modem and router if they're compatible with Astound's network.
 As you're about to see, this may be the easiest way to navigate a web of potential add-ons.

-Although Astound/RCN gives you the chance to skip the equipment fee, it also makes several supplemental items available that could help boost your home networking hardware -- while bumping up your bill, too.
+Although Astound gives you the chance to skip the equipment fee, it also makes several supplemental items available that could help boost your home networking hardware -- while bumping up your bill too.

-For example, while a standard Wi-Fi router is typically going to run you $10 a month (it is included in some plans), Astound/RCN gives you the option to add enhanced Wi-Fi to your home.
-For the Boston, New York and Philly markets, this is supplied via the Eero Pro 6 mesh router, which my CNET colleague Ry Crist gave high marks when he put it through its paces.
-But it should also be noted that customers in the Chicago, Lehigh Valley and Washington, DC, areas will get the lesser-rated Eero 6 for the same rental price.
+For example, while a standard Wi-Fi router is typically going to run you $20 a month (it is included in most plans), Astound gives you the option to add enhanced Wi-Fi to your home.
+This is supplied via the Eero Pro 6 mesh router, which my CNET colleague Ry Crist gave high marks when he put it through its paces.

-Astound/RCN also taps on the shoulders of gamers by offering a chance to upgrade to a gaming router.
-Customers on a 250Mbps plan or higher can opt to rent the Netgear Nighthawk XR1000 for $13 a month on top of their monthly modem charge.
-Like the Eero Pro 6 deal, the first month's rental is free.
+Astound also taps on the shoulders of gamers by offering a chance to upgrade to a gaming router.
+Customers can opt to rent the Netgear Nighthawk XR1000 for $13 per month on top of their monthly modem charge.

-There are other opportunities to upgrade your broadband experience, including the option to add a Sonos smart home speaker ($6 a month) or Sonos Beam soundbar ($13 a month).
+There are other opportunities to upgrade your broadband experience, including the option to add a Max subscription for $15 per month.

 Astound offers a few intriguing deals to try to sway your attention.
-It has a handful of limited-time offers available, including free installation (in all markets) if you order online, an $80 value.
-In addition to the free installation, online orders will also receive a $100 gift card in some markets, others will get one free month of service, and some markets might see both.
+It has a handful of limited-time offers available, including 50% off installation (in all markets), a $40 value.
+In addition to this, most markets also offer a free month of internet service -- but it'll depend on your location.

 Astound doesn't appear on either the J.D.
 Power US Residential Internet Service Provider Satisfaction Study or the latest ISP report from the American Customer Satisfaction index.
 We've used these two industry benchmarks to track how broadband providers measure up with American consumers.
 This has become especially important as more and more of us lean on our home internet for work and school, not just bingeing Netflix.

-Over at PCMag's 2022 Readers' Choice awards, Astound did very well.
-It scored a 7.9 in overall customer satisfaction, which put it in the top five listed internet providers.
-It also scored well above the average industry score, which was 6.9.
+Over at PCMag's 2023 Readers' Choice awards, Astound did very well.
+It scored a 7.8 in overall customer satisfaction, which put it in the top 10 of internet providers.
+It also scored well above the average industry score, which was 7.4.

-The bottom line on Astound Broadband/RCN internet service
+The bottom line on Astound Broadband home internet service

 Astound Broadband home internet FAQs